 Eliza Henry-Jones is an author based on a little farm in the Yarra Valley of Victoria.

-Eliza has recently signed an additional two book deal with HarperCollins Australia for two works for younger readers.
-Her first Young Adult novel P is for Pearl will be published in March, 2018.
+Eliza has also signed an additional two book deal with HarperCollins Australia for two works for younger readers.
+Her first Young Adult novel P is for Pearl has just been released.

 Eliza has qualifications in English, Psychology and grief, loss and trauma counselling.
 She has also completed an honours thesis exploring representations of bushfire trauma in fiction.
 Her work has been published widely, appearing in places such as The Guardian, The Age, Southerly, Island, The Big Issue and Daily Life.